Global Resources Law Partnership

 Through the partnership, all CRL libraries have access to the LLMC-Digital database.
 CRL is currently examing alternative terms for an equitable allocation of the cost of this access.
 An evaluation of this database and consultation with CRL membership about the partnership took place in April 2012.

-To date LLMC has digitized over 6,000 volumes (four million pages) of historical legal publications from CRL collections.
+To date LLMC has digitized nearly 9,000 volumes (over six million pages) of historical legal publications from CRL collections.
 The full texts of these digitized materials are available in the LLMC-Digital database, and bibliographic records are included in CRL’s catalog and in WorldCat.

 Content added in 2010-2012